Christmas Past at Tyntesfield National Trust

 Created by Artists Bev G Star & Nina Thomas-Bennett with Weston Textile Collective & adults affected by addiction

 The Rose Garden has provided a quiet and sheltered retreat at Tyntesfield since Victorian times, a sensory place to rest awhile.
-Our artists have continued this ethos of replenishment, breathing new life into waste materials to make a winter wonderland of snowflakes and chandeliers fit for the Snow Queen herself!
+Our artists continued this ethos of replenishment, breathing new life into waste materials to make a winter wonderland of snowflakes and chandeliers fit for the Snow Queen herself!

 AVIARY